 - (a) Development area.
-A Planned Unit Development shall have a minimum development area of three (3) contiguous acres. - (b) Open space reservation and landscaping.
-In addition to the provisions contained in this article, the open space reservation and landscaping requirements in Article 6 shall apply to Planned Unit Developments: - (c) Lot size.
-No minimum lot sizes are required so that housing can be clustered or otherwise concentrated or arranged in planned locations on the site to take advantage of its natural features; provided that the design shall not result in an increased density of lots that would otherwise result from a development based on the lot requirements described in Section 5.4(a) of these regulations;
+A Planned Unit Development shall have a minimum development area of five (5) three (3) contiguous acres. - (b) Open space reservation and landscaping.
+In addition to the other provisions contained in this article, the open space reservation and landscaping requirements in this Article 9 Article 6 shall apply to Planned Unit Developments. in the unincorporated areas of Baldwin County which have elected to come within the planning and zoning authority of the Baldwin County Commission: